 We have been pleased with the quality of this bucket swing.

+Jonny bought a bike trailer to pull Mabel in and has loved it.
 Silas received this Schwinn Kid’s Balance Bike for his third birthday, and absolutely loved it.
 We took it to every baseball game, and he also rode around the yard on it.
 The following year, we bought him a small regular bike without training wheels and he was able to ride it almost immediately, having learned to balance on the balance bike.
 Job has since received his first balance bike, and he loves his as well.
 I highly recommend them!

 Keva planks are one of the most played with toys that we own, and I say this having had them for many years.
 I can’t say enough good things about these very simple blocks that appeal to a very wide range of ages.
 This year we added Magna-Tiles to our home, and they have been very popular as well.